img

 image

-You’re almost there!
-To create your first image, type a prompt in the field at the top of the screen on the Midjourney website.
-When you press Enter (or Return on Mac), you’ll be prompted to accept the Terms of Service, which must be agreed upon before generating any images.
-Once accepted, you can head over to the Create tab to see your images.
-They will be generated in grids of four (currently, you can’t change the number or generated images).
+You're almost there!
+To create your first image, type a prompt in the field at the top of the screen.
+When you press Enter (or Return on Mac), you'll be prompted to accept the Terms of Service.
+You must accept these terms before you can generate any images.

 image